robbeykaaso/rea3/docs/qml-ui/basic/matrix0.md

 * a matrix component for qml

 # Attribute
-* rowcap: the row title Label
+* rowcap: Label object: the row title
-* colcap: the column title Label
+* colcap: Label object: the column title
-* content: the matrix data, it is a 2D array
+* content: QJsonArray: the matrix data
+    - QJsonArray: each line data
-* signal selected: emit the signal when the item is selected
+* selected: signal: it is emitted when the item is selected
 _sample_:
 ```
 Matrix{